 Both the vector and raster approaches accomplish the same thing: they allow us to caricature the Earth's surface with a limited number of locations.
 What distinguishes the two is the sampling strategies they embody.
 The vector approach is like creating a picture of a landscape with shards of stained glass cut to various shapes and sizes.
 The raster approach, by contrast, is more like creating a mosaic with tiles of uniform size.
 Neither is well suited to all applications, however.
 Several variations on the vector and raster themes are in use for specialized applications, and the development of new object-oriented approaches is underway.

-Registered Penn State students should return now to the Chapter 1 folder in ANGEL to take a self-assessment quiz about Representation Strategies.
+Registered Penn State students should return now to the Chapter 1 section of the Modules page in Canvas to take a self-assessment quiz about Representation Strategies.

 As I mentioned earlier, the original motivation for developing computer mapping systems was to automate the map making process.
 Computerization has not only made map making more efficient, it has also removed some of the technological barriers that used to prevent people from making maps themselves.
 What used to be an arcane craft practiced by a few specialists has become a "cloud" application available to any networked computer user.
 When I first started writing this course in 1997, my example was the mapping extension included in Microsoft Excel 97, which made creating a simple map as easy as creating a graph.
 Seventeen years later, who hasn't used Google Maps or MapQuest?